Zariphron/Team-10/Specification.md

 ## Preconditions
       *The user needs to have at least 3 flash cards on his account *(optional) In settings user's account should have a checkbox "on" for this feature

 ## Triggers
       * User checks the answer of a flash card

 ## Primary sequence
-      1.When the user checks the answer, there should be two buttons: "Got it right!" or "Got it wrong" 2.User pressed on one of the buttons
+      1. When the user checks the answer, there should be two buttons: "Got it right!" or "Got it wrong"
+      2. User pressed on one of the buttons
-      3.If the user pressed the "Got it right" button => count adds +1 to correct answers and shuffle the card at the end of the deck
+      3. If the user pressed the "Got it right" button => count adds +1 to correct answers and shuffle the card at the end of the deck
-      4.If the user pressed the "Got it wrong" button => this card shuffles in the middle (between this card and the end) of the deck.
+      4. If the user pressed the "Got it wrong" button => this card shuffles in the middle (between this card and the end) of the deck.

 ## Primary postconditions
       * User's deck of flash cards shuffled according to on which button he/she pressed

 ## Alternate Sequences
       * If the user didn't press any of the buttons and flips the card back => do nothing